pypeit/PypeIt/doc/calibrations/wave_calib.rst

    the plot window)
 6. Repeat steps 1-5 until you have identified 4+ lines across the spectrum
 7. Use 'f' to fit the current set of lines
-8. Use '+/-' to modify the order of the polyonmial fit
+8. Use '+/-' to modify the order of the polynomial fit
 9. Use 'a' to auto ID the rest
 10. Use 'f' to fit again
 11. Use 's' to save the line IDs and the wavelength solution if the